JuliaAttic/OldGraphs.jl/doc/source/vertex_edge.rst

 Returns the type returned by ``vertex_property`` in graph ``g``.

-In all of these ``i`` is a type that indicates how the property is to be obtained, both by influencing whish method is chosen and providing information to that method.
+In all of these ``i`` is a type that indicates how the property is to be obtained, both by influencing which method is chosen and providing information to that method.
 The following example implementations are provided:

 ``Number``:  If ``i`` is a ``Number`` then each vertex is given that